arqex/rnw-animated-module-playground/README.md

 | `yarn test-web`     | Run testing script for web app                          |
 | `yarn test`         | Run both testing scripts                                |

+## How do I start?
+The app is a really simple starting point.
+Once it's loaded, it shows a red square and animates it down 2 seconds later.

+Out of the box the animation is not working, because an [empty NativeAnimatedModule](https://github.com/arqex/rnw-animated-module-playground/blob/master/src/NativeAnimatedModule.js) is already added to react-native-web.
+It contains all the interface methods we need to implement in order to have our native driver working.